azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 }
 ```

-Note that we will come back to ensuring the uniqueness of certain values.
+Note that we will come back to ensuring the uniqueness of certain values, such as storage account names.

 ## Open up the Integrated Console and login to Azure

+Let's move on and deploy the template.
+We'll run this in the Integrated Console for now.
+You can use the CLI commands in either bash or PowerShell consoles, or the PowerShell cmdlets from the AzureRM module.
+Your choice.

 * Open up the Integrated Console using CRTL-' (or View \| Integrated Console)

 ### Logging in using CLI